Work as a Freelance Foreign Correspondent

 I had amassed were almost as indispensable as the stack of bylined clips I left with—worth their weight in gold since they bought me credibility when marketing my services to major newspapers as a freelancer.
 For a listing of internships

 paid and unpaid go to www.journalismjobs.com.
-Also check out newspaper websites to learn more about internship programs offered.
+Also check out newspaper websites and online newsites to learn more about possible internship programs offered.
 Journalism school, while suitable for some, is not essential; the key is to find an outlet and start writing hard

 Where to Go